ochnios/switch-ai/.ai/general/ui-plan.md

    * UI: information that only the first 50 are visible (old MVP compromise), "Load more" option marked; clearly inform the user.
 6. **Race Conditions**: rapid successive sends → Composer disabled while awaiting response (as per decision).
 Alternative: allow concurrent messages but queue them — outside MVP.
 7. **Branch Summary Generation Fail (500)**
-   * UI: error alert in dialog, leave user in original conversation, log error.
+   * UI: non-blocking error alert appears after attempting to branch, leave user in original conversation, log error.

 ***

 ## 10. API Plan Compliance (Brief Confirmation)

-The UI architecture directly maps to the API plan: every mutation and fetch has a corresponding endpoint; branching, creating conversations from the first message, and per-message model selection required by the backend are reflected in the Composer and BranchDialog; JWT authentication and BYOK are assumed by Settings/Onboarding.
+The UI architecture directly maps to the API plan: every mutation and fetch has a corresponding endpoint; branching, creating conversations from the first message, and per-message model selection required by the backend are reflected in the Composer and BranchDropdown (inline on MessageItem); JWT authentication and BYOK are assumed by Settings/Onboarding.
 Local state and fetch policies (once on load for models; fetch conversations once + refresh on create/delete; fetch messages on activeConversationId change) have been accounted for.

 ***

 ## 11. User Pain Points and How the UI Alleviates Them

 1. **Switching models is tedious** → Combobox model selector with search + remembering lastUsedModel.
-2. **Losing context when exploring alternatives** → branching (full/summary) allows for independent threads without losing history.
+2. **Losing context when exploring alternatives** → quick branching via dropdown menu on each message (full/summary options) allows for independent threads without losing history; no modal interruptions.
 3. **Unclear API errors** → inline, non-blocking alerts with suggested action (settings / retry).
 4. **Too many windows** → one, consistent view with the ability to copy/open branch in the same UI.
 5. **Mobility** → sidebar as Sheet, discreet CTAs, keyboard friendly.